Nethereum/Nethereum/README.md

 ### Video guides
 There a few video guides, which might be helpful you to get started.

+The code for these tutorials can be found [here](https://github.com/Nethereum/Nethereum/tree/master/src/Nethereum.Tutorials)

 #### Introductions

 These are two videos that can take you through all the initial steps from creating a contract to deployment, one in the classic windows, visual studio environment and another in a cross platform mac and visual studio code.